Guillaume-SE/Codex/README.md

 ## Status

-26/07/24: The database v2 is now completed, I adjust my code to match with her!
-I'll soon update the diagram show above :)
+21/10/24: Started the front with Inertia and Vue.

 ## Other

-This repo is the new version of Codex now under Adonis v6.
-The project is still under development, so I'll add more information as it becomes available :sunglasses:
+The project is still under development, so I'll add more informations as it becomes available :sunglasses: